simplonco/project-minichat/README.md

 };
 ```

-The purpose is to start to code the interface and test using these functions and **in the same time** an other member of the team can work on the function to make them work with real data.
+The purpose is to start to code the interface and test using these functions and **at the same time** another member of the team can work on the function to make them work with real data.

-Here is the `Javascript` code example give on the official `Firebase` website:
+Here is the `Javascript` code example given on the official `Firebase` website:

 ```javascript
 // Create a connection to your Firebase database